MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/basic-mobility-security/capabilities.md

 ## Settings supported by Windows

 You can manage Windows 10 devices by enrolling them as mobile devices.
-After an applicable policy is deployed, users with Windows 10 devices will be required to enroll in Basic Mobility and Security the first time they use the built-in email app to access their Microsoft 365 email (requires Azure AD premium subscription).
+After an applicable policy is deployed, users with Windows 10 devices will be required to enroll in Basic Mobility and Security the first time they use the built-in email app to access their Microsoft 365 email (requires Microsoft Entra ID P1 or P2 subscription).

 The following settings are supported for Windows 10 devices that are enrolled as mobile devices.
 These setting won’t block users from accessing Microsoft 365 resources.